vytal-io/vytal-extension/README.md

 Most extensions that provide anti-fingerprinting features rely on content scripts to inject script tags into webpages.
 There are many limitations to script tag injections which you can read about here: https://palant.info/2020/12/10/how-anti-fingerprinting-extensions-tend-to-make-fingerprinting-easier/

-Vytal is utilizes the chrome.debugger API to spoof this data.
+Vytal utilizes the chrome.debugger API to spoof this data.
 This allows the data to be spoofed in frames, web workers and during the initial loading of a website.
 It also makes the spoofing completely undetectable.

 You can test and compare Vytal and other extensions on https://vytal.io